WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 |           U1          |        U0             |           A0          |
 ~~~

-where  `CX` represents a Base64 code character replacing one of the `TX`, `cX` is a code bit, `UX` represents byte from converted code char which may include zeroed bits, `zX` represents a zeroed pre-pad bit, `AX` represents a byte from `a`, `aX` represents a bit from `a`, and `TX` represents a Base64 character that results from the Base64 conversion of the pre-padded `a`.
+where  `SX` represents a Base64 code character replacing one of the `TX`, `sX` is a code bit, `UX` represents byte from converted code char which may include zeroed bits, `zX` represents a zeroed pre-pad bit, `AX` represents a byte from `a`, `aX` represents a bit from `a`, and `TX` represents a Base64 character that results from the Base64 conversion of the pre-padded `a`.

 Stripping off `U1U0` leaves `a` in its original state.
 Noteworthy is that the code characters (only) are effectively left shifted 4 bits after conversion.
-The code characters `S1S0` can be recovered as the first two characters obtained from simply converting `U1O0` only back to Base64.
+The code characters `S1S0` can be recovered as the first two characters obtained from simply converting `U1U0` only back to Base64.

-## Two Byte
+### Two Byte

 For the two byte raw binary string `b`, `ps` is one.
 The pre-padded conversion results in the following: